VictorSuarezL/vsslledo/content/publication/2016-social-determinants.md

 # 4 = Technical report
 # 5 = Book
 # 6 = Book chapter
-publication_types = ["2"]
+publication_types = ["4"]

 # Publication name and optional abbreviated version.
-publication = "In *European Journal of Public Health.
-Oxford Academic.*" publication_short = "In *EUPHA, Oxford Academic*"
+publication = "In *Andalusian Center of Studies*" publication_short = "In *Andalusian Center of Studies* "

 # Abstract and optional shortened version.
-abstract = "In this study, we use quantitative data from the project IMPACT-A, in particular information from the Spanish Health Barometers (2005-2014), to explain the variations between SES and health in Spain during the recent economic crisis.
-The contextual effect of social and macroeconomic indicators is analyzed through the use of multilevel regression models.
-The present work studies the changes in socioeconomic determinants of health and analyzes the evolution in this relationship for the period 2005–2014 in Spain.
+abstract = "The present work studies the changes in socioeconomic determinants of health and analyzes the evolution in this relationship for the period 2005–2014 in Spain.
 This study supports the existence of contextual effects among Spanish regions that varies the association between SES measures and health, and therefore points out the relevance of socioeconomic context in explaining the differences in individuals’ states of health.
-In addition, our model indicates that more attention should be paid to less studied SES measures, especially those related to the position of individuals in globalized labor markets."

-abstract_short = "The present work studies the changes in socioeconomic determinants of health and analyzes the evolution in this relationship for the period 2005–2014 in Spain.
+In addition, our model indicates that more attention should be paid to less studied SES measures, especially those related to the position of individuals in globalized labor markets." abstract_short = "The present work studies the changes in socioeconomic determinants of health and analyzes the evolution in this relationship for the period 2005–2014 in Spain.
 This study supports the existence of contextual effects among Spanish regions that varies the association between SES measures and health, and therefore points out the relevance of socioeconomic context in explaining the differences in individuals’ states of health.
 In addition, our model indicates that more attention should be paid to less studied SES measures, especially those related to the position of individuals in globalized labor markets."

 # Featured image thumbnail (optional)
-image_preview = ""
+image_preview = "determinantes.png"

 # Is this a selected publication? (true/false)
 selected = true